ForgeRock/openig-devops-guide/readme.md

 The sample files in this repository deploy OpenIG with Docker and Kubernetes.

-For information about how to run these samples, see the OpenIG DevOps Guide.
+For information about how to run these samples, see the OpenIG Deployment Guide.

 # Contents
 * `docker/sample1-base`: Dockerfile to create and run an OpenIG base image.